braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 ## Using Shopify Data in Braze

 ### Segmentation
-If you are looking to segment by custom event properties, please ensure that you go to the __Manage App Group__ page and __Enable Filtering__ for all of the relevant event properties.
-Please note that for custom event property storage, you will only be able to segment on a custom event property for the past 30 days.
-For more details see [here]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-storage).

-![Shopify][11]{: style="max-width:60%;"}

-You should be able to filter Shopify's events with all of the [existing custom filters]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/) in Segmentation.
+You can filter Shopify's events with all of the [existing custom filters]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/) in Segmentation.

 ![Shopify][12]{: style="max-width:60%;"}

-In addition, you'll be able to use Braze's breadth of purchase filter to create segments of users based on:
+In addition, you can also use Braze's breadth of purchase filter to create segments of users based on:
 - First/last purchase
 - First/last purchase for a specific app
 - Products they have previously purchased within the last 30 days